Skip to main content

 stk delete app

-The stk delete app command completely deletes an Application from a Workspace.
-The Application does not rollback, it also deletes the Application registration on StackSpot and the repository content used to deploy the Application.
+The stk delete app command completely removes an Application from a Workspace.
+There is no rollback: both the Application record and the content of the deployment repository will be removed.

 Usage

-If your Application has active Infrastructure Plugins with the deployment done by self-hosted Runtime, the stk delete app command is interrupted, and you must destroy your Application's Infrastructure first.
-If you haven't used the self-hosted Runtime and your Application has active deployments in one or more environments, the following actions occur:
+If your Application has active Infrastructure Plugins deployed via self-hosted Runtime, the stk delete app command will be stopped.
+In these cases, destroy the Application's Infrastructure first.
+If not using self-hosted Runtime and your Application has active deployments in one or more Environments:

-• The command checks if the Infrastructure can be destroyed, and if possible, the Infrastructure is destroyed.
+• The command checks if Infrastructure destruction is possible; if so, it is removed.

-Otherwise, without any active deployments, only the Application or Infrastructure record is deleted.
+If there is no active deployment, only the Application or Infrastructure record is deleted.

 Syntax